 “So when you see the abomination of desolation, as spoken of by the prophet Daniel, standing in the Holy Place (let the reader understand), then let those who are in Judaea flee to the mountains.
 Let the one who is on the rooftop not go down into the house to take anything out, and the one who is in the field not turn back to take his cloak.
 Alas for those who are pregnant, and for those who are nursing infants in those days!
 Pray that your flight may not be in winter, or on a sabbath.
 For then there will be great tribulation such as has not been from the beginning of the world until now, no, and never will be.
 And if those days had not been shortened, no flesh would be saved.
 But for the sake of the elect, those days will be shortened.”

-The ‘elect’, or chosen, are the Jews.
-Since the allusion to Daniel would have meant nothing to his Gentile readership, Luke omits what Jesus said about the abomination of desolation.
+The elect, or chosen, are the Jews.
+Since the allusion to Daniel would have meant nothing to Gentile readers, Luke omits what Jesus said about the abomination of desolation.
 Instead, he takes the opportunity to include details omitted by Matthew.
-Nonetheless, two elements are identical, namely the warning that those living in Judaea should flee to the mountains and the warning that women slowed down by their children will be particularly vulnerable.
+Nonetheless, two elements are identical, namely the warning that those living in Judaea should flee to the mountains and the warning that women slowed down by their children would be particularly vulnerable.

 Jesus states that the events are to fulfil ‘all that is written’.
 That the land will be resettled but then come under Gentile occupation before the Messiah returns is clear from many Old Testament prophecies.

 When you are in tribulation, and all these things come upon you in the last days, you will return to Yahweh your God and obey his voice.